2016 •Nintendo Entertainment System

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A) and NES (A) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually microByte, followed by GameBoy ESP32, because that is where the shape of the market around it comes into focus.
-The point is not to stop the reader from exploring.
-It is to make every next click smarter.
+A useful verdict should leave the reader more curious, but also more precise.

 Games shown here match systems this handheld can run at a B grade or better.